inet-framework/inet-showcases/docs/visualizer/physicalmediumactivity/index.md

 cause collision.
 One of the signals might not be strong enough to garble the other transmission.

-For further information, refer to the <var>MediumVisualizer</var> NED documentation.
+For further information, refer to the `MediumVisualizer` NED documentation.